 The following six characteristics define a market economy.

-Since a market economy allows the free interplay of supply and demand, it ensures the most desired goods and services are produced.
-That's because consumers are willing to pay the highest price for the things they want the most.
+Since a market economy allows the free interplay of supply and demand, it ensures that the most desired goods and services are produced.
+Consumers are willing to pay the highest price for the things they want the most.
 Businesses will only create those things that return a profit.

 Second, goods and services are produced in the most efficient way possible.
 The most productive companies will earn more than less productive ones.